 Balls for all levels of the State Tournament Series are being provided by the Wilson Sporting Goods Company, and only Wilson balls may be used.
-The IHSA will provide three (3) Wilson game balls for each Regional, Sectional, and Super-Sectional site and seven (9) Wilson game balls for the State Final Tournament.
+The IHSA will provide three (3) Wilson game balls for each Regional, Sectional, and Super-Sectional site and seven (7) Wilson game balls for the State Final Tournament.

-Score Reporting: Refer to the "ScoreZone Reporting Procedures" page later in this Girls Boys Soccer Managers Manual.
+Score Reporting: Refer to the "ScoreZone Reporting Procedures" page later in this Boys Soccer Managers Manual.
 This is required of all host managers.

-INQUIRIES: Please direct all inquiries concerning the IHSA Girls Soccer Tournament Series to Beth Sauser, Asst.
-Executive Director, or LeAnna Mutchler, Asst.: (309) 663-6377.
+INQUIRIES: Please direct all inquiries concerning the IHSA Boys Soccer Tournament Series to Beth Sauser, Asst.
+Executive Director bsauser@ihsa.org, or LeAnna Mutchler, Asst.
+Imutchler@ihsa.org (309) 663-6377.